 CBSE to announce Class 10th Compartment examination results on

-CBSE Class 10th Compartment result: The Central Board of Secondary Education (CBSE) will announce Class 10th Compartment Examination 2019 results soon.
+CBSE Class 10th Compartment result: The Central Board of Secondary Education (CBSE) will announce the Class 10th Compartment Examination 2019 results soon.
 However, there is no official notification released by the board concerning the matter.
 Students who appeared for the Class 10th compartment examination are advised to visit the official website of the CBSE -CBSE result.
 Nic.
-In CBSE.nic.in or result.gov.in to get updates on results.
+In CBSE.nic.in or result.gov.in to get updates on developments.

 Union minister Smriti Irani’s daughter also gave the 10th board exam this year.
 Her daughter passed with 82%.
-Smriti Irani’s son had scored 91 percent in CBSE 12th Result 2019.
+Smriti Irani’s son scored 91 percent in CBSE 12th Result 2019.
 A few days back, on July 18, CBSE released the Class 12th Compartment Examination 2019 in a record 15 days.
-The Class 12th Compartment Examination was conducted from July 2, 2019.
+The Class 12th Compartment Examination was conducted on July 2, 2019.
 On Tuesday, the Madras High Court directed the Centre to file a reply explaining the administrative reasons which compelled it to cancel postal recruitment examinations scheduled next month in Tamil Nadu.

 examination